meloegel/Cube-Timer/README.md

 ## About

 This project was created beacuse solving Rubik's cubes and coding are passions of mine.
 Cube Timer is used for timing and keeping track of your solve times.
-This project is perfect for cubers because it not only includes a scrambler algorithm but all of the controls can be done using your keyboard for realistic solve times.
+This project is perfect for cubers because it not only includes a scrambler algorithm or a dark mode for cubing at night, but all of the controls can be done using your keyboard for realistic solve times.

 ## Technologies Used

 -React <br>
+-Sass <br>
 -Material-UI <br>
 -ReactJs-Popus <br>